viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

     az mcc ent node get-provisioning-details --cache-node-name mycachenode --mcc-resource-name mymccresource --resource-group myrg
     ```
 1. Save the resulting output.
 These values will be passed as parameters within the provisioning command.
-1. Download and extract the [MCCE provisioning package for Windows](https://aka.ms/MCC-Ent-InstallScript-WSL) to your host machine.
+1. Download and extract the [MCC provisioning package for Windows](https://aka.ms/MCC-Ent-InstallScript-WSL) to your host machine.
 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.
 1. Set the Execution Policy to "Unrestricted" to allow the provisioning scripts to run.
 1. Create a `$User` environment variable containing the username of the account you intend to designate as the MCC runtime account.
 For gMSAs, the value should be formatted as `"Domain\Username$"`.
 For Local User accounts, `$User` should be formatted as `"LocalMachineName\Username"`.
-    - If you're using a Local User account as the MCCE runtime account, you'll also need to create a [PSCredential Object](https://learn.microsoft.com/dotnet/api/system.management.automation.pscredential?view=powershellsdk-7.4.0&preserve-view=true) named `$myLocalAccountCredential`.
+    - If you're using a Local User account as the MCC runtime account, you'll also need to create a [PSCredential Object](https://learn.microsoft.com/dotnet/api/system.management.automation.pscredential?view=powershellsdk-7.4.0&preserve-view=true) named `$myLocalAccountCredential`.
 1. Replace the values in the following provisioning command before running it on the host machine.
 Note that `-mccLocalAccountCredential $myLocalAccountCredential` is only needed if you are using a Local User account as the MCC runtime account.

 ```powershell-interactive